“Political Consequences of Partisan Prejudice.”

-“Let’s Agree to (Not) Disagree: Discomfort with Disagreement about Religion and Politics.”
+“Let’s Agree to (Not) Disagree: A New Look at Conflict Orientations and Participation.”
 With Ethan Busby and Josh Pasek.

 Conflict and politics go hand in hand, as different sides negotiate, compete, and compromise over political issues, programs, and goals.
 Prior work thus connects conflict aversion to diminished political participation.
 However, while this relationship has sometimes been taken for granted, it has a mixed record across various strands of research.
 Further, different studies make different measurement choices regarding conflict aversion, leading to additional ambiguity.
 To clarify this literature, we use two separate surveys conducted in 2014 and 2017 and multiple measures of conflict aversion to attempt to replicate the oft-cited negative relationship between conflict aversion and participation.
 Using various operationalizations of conflict aversion and participation and both surveys, we are completely unable to do so – we either observe a null or a positive association between conflict aversion and political participation.
 This remains the case even when specifying a variety of possible moderating relationships.
 Finally, we explore the psychometric properties of several measures of conflict aversion; the results of these analyses suggest they are not all tapping the same underlying construct.
 Our findings show the need to reconsider conclusions drawn by prior research in this area.
 At the least, conflict aversion seems to have a variable relationship with participation, sometimes motivating political action and sometimes discouraging it.
 Researchers should make careful measurement choices in this area and revisit the concept of conflict aversion.